 The humble kitchen sponge might seem like a small decision, but with the average household using 6-12 sponges per year, your choice adds up.
-Traditional plastic sponges are convenient, but they contribute to microplastic pollution and end up in landfills.
+Traditional plastic sponges are convenient, but they contribute to plastic pollution from sponges and end up in landfills.

 Natural loofah offers a sustainable alternative that's been used for centuries.
-But is it actually as effective?
+For a deeper dive, see our natural vs synthetic comparison.
+But is loofah actually as effective?
 Let's compare these options across every factor that matters.

 Head-to-Head Comparison